 Consumers and date marking

 Misinterpretation by consumers of the meaning of the "use by" and "best before" dates can contribute to household food waste.
-As called for by the new Farm to Fork Strategy, the Commission will propose, by the end of 2022, the revision of EU rules on date marking.
+As called for by the new Farm to Fork Strategy, the Commission will propose, the revision of EU rules on date marking.
 In doing so, the Commission aims to prevent food waste linked to misunderstanding and/or misuse of these dates, whilst ensuring that any proposed change meets consumers’ information needs and does not jeopardise food safety.

 The Commission is currently carrying out an impact assessment (with public and targeted consultations) to support its proposal, as well as consumer research to identify new ways of expressing date marking that meet consumers’ information needs whilst minimising food waste.
 The Commission published its inception impact assessment on 23 December 2020, which considers different policy options and describes the work that will be carried out in this regard.
 The document is publicly available here.